All Episodes

 If you can lend to somebody that's guaranteed to pay you back 3%, as opposed to lending to somebody risky out in the private sector who may not even be able to collateralize the loan, why would you do it?

-You got in trouble doing it once on the subprime mortgage business.
+You got in trouble doing it once on the subprime mortgage business, and you were forced to do that if you're a bank.

-So if Obama really wants the banks to start lending to people in the private sector.
+So if Obama really wants the banks to start lending to people in the private sector, the simple answer is to stop giving banks unlimited amounts of money for essentially free.

-Now the bank's wealth has not gone up a million dollars, but there is a guaranteed 3% return on the loan being paid back.
+Now, the bank's wealth has not gone up a million dollars, but there is a guaranteed 3% return on the loan being paid back.

-If the Federal Reserve would make a change and raise interest rates to where the banks uh would were not able to get essentially free money from the government, then you might have somebody at a bank interested in loaning some money to somebody other than the government.
+If the Federal Reserve would make a change and raise interest rates to where the banks were not able to get essentially free money from the government, then you might have somebody at a bank interested in loaning some money to somebody other than the government.

-But as long as the interest rate from Fed to bank is pretty much zero and you get a 3% return on it, why why screw with that?
+But as long as the interest rate from Fed to bank is pretty much zero and you get a 3% return on it, why screw with that?

-And so again, the answer when Obama goes up and calls the bankers in and wails and moans, and everybody and everybody else is wailing and moaning, I can't get a loan, nobody will borrow me lend me any money.
+And so, again, the answer, when Obama goes up and calls the bankers in and wails and moans and everybody else is wailing and moaning, I can't get a loan.

 Again, the answer is Obama.